facebookincubator/dcrpm/README.md

 ## Requirements
 dcrpm requires Python 2.7 and above and the package psutil.
 It also requires `lsof` to be in `$PATH`.
 It should work on any Linux distribution with RPM and on Mac OS X.

+## Installing dcrpm
+dcrpm is packaged in Fedora as of Fedora 32 and in EPEL as of EPEL 8.
+It can be installed with:

+    dnf install dcrpm

+This will also install any necessary dependencies at the same time.

-## Building and installing dcrpm
+## Building and installing dcrpm from source
-The easiest way to install dcrpm is get the source and install it using setup.py:
+The easiest way to manually install dcrpm is get the source and install it using setup.py:

     python setup.py install

-This will fetch psutil from pypi for you. dcrpm also assumes that the system will have RPM and Yum installed.
+This will fetch psutil from PyPI for you. dcrpm also assumes that the system will have RPM and Yum or DNF installed.

 ## Building and installing for development